 - TABIA uses any information it gathers to design, monitor, update, amend and improve any TABIA programs made available on the DMS Site.

-- TABIA generally shares aggregated, non-personally-identifiable data and high-level metrics of website usage (traffic, unique visits, clicks, etc.) to Digital Main Street Partners.
+- TABIA generally shares aggregated, non-personally-identifiable data to Digital Main Street Partners.

 Information We Collect and Use